 The effects of prolotherapy can improve joint stability, biomechanics, function and decrease pain.

-Prolotherapy solutions contain natural substances that stimulate the healing response, as well as local anesthetics to help with the pain of the injection.
-The formula used by Dr. Moss contains a concentrated dextrose solution (12 - 25% dextrose in water); and 1% procaine, a local anesthetic.
+Prolotherapy solutions contain natural substances that stimulate the healing response, as well as local anesthetics to reduce the pain of the injection.
+Dr. Moss’s prolotherapy solution contains 12-25% dextrose with 1% procaine, a local anesthetic.

 Prolotherapy is indicated to repair soft tissue/joint injuries or ligamentous laxity.
 Prolotherapy can shorten rehabilitation time, prevent surgery and enhance post-surgical healing.
-Here is a list of conditions where prolotherapy has been used to reduce pain and improve function:
+These are conditions where prolotherapy has been used to reduce pain and improve function:

 The average treatment trial is a course of 3-6 treatments, at intervals of every 2-6 weeks depending on the severity of the condition and a patient’s healing ability.
 Occasionally a patient may require more than six treatments as well as other therapies to achieve the desired health goals.